-At Sanford Metabolic and Bariatric Program, we are committed to providing our patients with the highest level of medical and surgical care, while taking into account your overall well-being.
-We appreciate the consideration you are giving to this life changing process.
+The Sanford Weight Loss Surgery Program is committed to providing our patients with the highest level of medical and surgical care, while taking into account your overall well-being.
+We appreciate the consideration you are giving to this life-changing process.
 The following information is to assist you in obtaining the maximum benefits from your insurance plan.
 You will work with our bariatric insurance specialist to help guide you through the pre-approval process.
 They will meet with you at your initial consultation to provide details on your specific insurance requirements.

-We first ask that you calculate your Body Mass Index (BMI) to determine if you generally qualify for bariatric or metabolic surgery.
-Typically, insurance requires a BMI of 35 with obesity related health problems or a BMI of 40.
-Click here to check your BMI.
+We first ask that you calculate your body mass index (BMI) to determine if you generally qualify for bariatric or metabolic surgery.
+Typically, insurance requires a BMI of 35 with obesity-related health problems or a BMI of 40.
+Check your BMI here.

-Please take our healthy weight self assessment quiz.
+Please take our healthy weight self-assessment quiz here.

 The best way to ensure you receive the benefits you are entitled to from your insurance provider is to know your insurance plan.
 The more you understand about your insurance coverage, the more empowered you are.
 Insurance companies offer varied coverage for weight loss surgery.
 This can depend on the individual policy and employer.
 If your insurance company covers weight loss surgery, please check to see that Sanford Health and our surgeons are within your plan network.
 There may be co-pays and deductible costs involved.
 It is best to know these costs beforehand.
 Our insurance specialist will be happy to help you navigate your insurance policy.
 Be sure to bring your insurance card, and if necessary, any co-payment and referrals to your appointment.